nixrod/led-status/README.md

 * Flash the sketch from the arduino folder to the nodemcu

 ## Launch the server
+### nodejs
 * [Download and install](https://nodejs.org/en/) node.js
 * Open the command prompt
 * Navigate to the server folder
 * run `npm install` to install all dependencies
 * run `node server.js` to start the backend
 * Open your browser and go to http://localhost:3000

+### PHP
+* Run your PHP and MYSQL Servers
+* Adapt the MYSQL connection credentials in server/php/server.php
+* Adapt the ENDPOINT in /php/public/index.js to point to the server.php url
+* Open your browser and go to the location of the index.html

 ## Todo
 * Secure the API endpoints with basic auth